OpenMoonRay/openmoonray-docs/docs/moonray/cameras/PerspectiveCamera.md

         default: 0.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Controls the strength of weights as samples approach the weight location</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls the strength of weights as samples approach the weight location</p>

     <h3>dof</h3>